NagyD/SDLPoP/doc/Readme.txt

 Q: What command-line options are there?
 A:
-megahit -- Enable cheats.
+* megahit -- Enable cheats.
-a number from 1 to 14 -- Start the given level. draw -- Draw directly to the screen, skipping the offscreen buffer. full -- Run in full screen mode.
+* a number from 1 to 14 -- Start the given level.
+* draw -- Draw directly to the screen, skipping the offscreen buffer.
+* full -- Run in full screen mode.
+* demo -- Run in demo mode: only the first two levels will be playable, and quotes from magazine reviews will be displayed.
+* record -- Start recording immediately.
+(See the Replays section.)
+* replay or a *.P1R filename -- Start replaying immediately.
+(See the Replays section.)

 Q: What keys can I use?
 A:
 Controlling the kid:
-left: turn or go left
+* left: turn or run left
-right: turn or go right
+* right: turn or run right
-up: jump or climb up
+* up: jump or climb up
-down: crouch or climb down
+* down: crouch or climb down
-shift: pick up things
+* shift: pick up things
-shift+left/right: careful step
+* shift+left/right: careful step
-home or up-left: jump left
+* home or up+left: jump left
-page up or up-right: jump right
+* page up or up+right: jump right
 You can also use the numeric keypad.

+Gamepad equivalents:
+* left/right = left/right
+* A = down
+* B = quit
+* X = shift
+* Y = up

 Controlling the game:
-Esc: pause game
+* Esc: pause game
-space: show time left
+* space: show time left
-Ctrl-A: restart level
+* Ctrl-A: restart level
-Ctrl-G: save game (on levels 3..13)
+* Ctrl-G: save game (on levels 3..13)
-Ctrl-J: joystick mode (implemented by segrax)
+* Ctrl-J: joystick/gamepad mode (implemented by segrax)
-Ctrl-K: keyboard mode
+* Ctrl-K: keyboard mode
-Ctrl-R: return to intro
+* Ctrl-R: return to intro
-Ctrl-S: sound on/off
+* Ctrl-S: sound on/off
-Ctrl-V: show version
+* Ctrl-V: show version
-Ctrl-Q: quit game
+* Ctrl-Q: quit game
-Ctrl-L: load game (when in the intro)
+* Ctrl-L: load game (when in the intro)
-Alt-Enter: toggle fullscreen
+* Alt-Enter: toggle fullscreen
-F6: quicksave
+* F6: quicksave
-F9: quickload
+* F9: quickload

 Viewing or recording replays:
-Ctrl+Tab (in game): start or stop recording
+* Ctrl+Tab (in game): start or stop recording
-Tab (on title screen): view/cycle through the saved replays in the SDLPoP directory
+* Tab (on title screen): view/cycle through the saved replays in the SDLPoP directory

 Cheats:
-Shift-L: go to next level
+* Shift-L: go to next level
-c: show numbers of current and adjacent rooms
+* c: show numbers of current and adjacent rooms
-Shift-C: show numbers of diagonally adjacent rooms
+* Shift-C: show numbers of diagonally adjacent rooms
--: less remaining time
+* -: less remaining time
-+: more remaining time
+* +: more remaining time
-r: resurrect kid
+* r: resurrect kid
-k: kill guard
+* k: kill guard
-Shift-I: flip screen upside-down
+* Shift-I: flip screen upside-down
-Shift-W: slow falling
+* Shift-W: slow falling
-h: look at room to the left
+* h: look at room to the left
-j: look at room to the right
+* j: look at room to the right
-u: look at room above
+* u: look at room above
-n: look at room below
+* n: look at room below
-Shift-B: toggle hiding of non-animated objects
+* Shift-B: toggle hiding of non-animated objects
-Shift-S: Restore lost hit-point.
+* Shift-S: Restore lost hit-point.
 (Like a small red potion.)
-Shift-T: Give more hit-points.
+* Shift-T: Give more hit-points.
 (Like a big red potion.)

 Q: Where is the music?
 A: